rogerboesch/x16-helloworld-macos/README.md

 ## Running

-You can run `make run` to launch the emulator, load, and launch the ROM on startup.
+You can use `make run` to launch the emulator, load, and launch the ROM on startup.

 If you want to run it manually, launch the emulator as so:
 ```